sekhrianchal6/Predictive-Maintenance/Code/EDA/ReadMe.txt

-# Requesting everyone to perform EDA on the dataset and upload the .py file
+# Requesting everyone to perform EDA on the dataset and upload the .py or .ipynb file